nimu77/nimu77.github.io/_posts/2020-04-28-test-markdown.md

 There used to be a time when Sports was just for leisure.
 There was no money attached, it was just for fun and some rivalry, and mostly for bragging rights.
 Now, time has changed.
 Sports attract lots of people aoround the world and there is a big reason behind it.
 We all know about the benefits of playing sports.
 It keeps us healthy, builds team spirit, builds leadership qualities, and makes people accountable for their roles in the team.
 Keeping all that aside, now there is an even better incentive for playing Sports.
 That is MONEY!!!

 The race is **ON**.
 Let's see how did American athletes do in 2018.
 Have you ever thought about how much the athletes make?
 Most of the kids in America dream about being the next Michael Jordan, Muhammad Ali, Alex Rodriguez, Peyton Manning, and list goes on and on.
 There are variety of sports played around the world.
 In America, sports like Football, Basketball, Ice Hockey, Baseball, Boxing, and UFC are more popular.
 We certainly can say that American loves sports, now let see how well our players are compensated.
+For this project, I haven taken a dataset from [Kaggle](https://www.kaggle.com/pavanraj159/forbes-100-highest-paid-athletes-2018), it is about top 100 highest-paid athletes for 2018.
 ![Plot](/img/top25.jpg){: .center-block :}
 Here, we can see lots of players from the U.S. What about in the top 100?
 ![](/img/usa.jpg){: .center-block :}